chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 Step functions can be named when created.
 The name of the step function must include the dataset_id to make it easier to identify.

-##### Upload Job Entry

-These are the fields that will be in the upload job placed in the queue:

-- **link** - the link to file to download.
-Use to retrieve the file from Dropbox.
-- **collection_id** - identifies the collection.
-Used to determine the storage location.
-- **dataset_id** - identifies the dataset.
-Used to determine the storage location.
-- **file_name** - the name of the file being downloaded.

 #### Upload/Validation Container